 Obesity continues to be one of our most prominent health challenges, affecting more than a third of all adults in the United States.
-Now, a new study published in the Journal of the American Heart Association shows an alarming trend between rising obesity rates and more Americans with type 2 diabetes.
+Now, a study published in the Journal of the American Heart Association shows a concerning trend between rising obesity rates and more Americans with type 2 diabetes.

 Going back to the late 1980s, researchers examined the health data for more than 18,600 men and women and determined that despite improvements in blood pressure and cholesterol levels, blood sugar was a different story.
 Lab results suggested an overall decline in blood sugar control among U.S. adults, putting them at a greater risk of becoming diabetic.

-Based on their findings, study co-authors Dr. Fangjian Guo and Dr. Timothy Garvey believe obese adults with high blood sugar are especially at risk and may benefit from taking a proactive approach to weight management and healthy blood sugar.
+Based on their findings, study authors believe obese adults with high blood sugar are especially at risk and may benefit from taking a proactive approach to weight management and healthy blood sugar.